Written by Deb del Villar, Director of Communications

 Whether your adventure is grand according to the opening criteria or according to our grandchildren, remember to think about fun, the quantity of time together, and time alone with grandparents.

-Think intentionality as you spend this precious time with them in person or long-distance.
+Think intentionality as you spend this precious time with them in person or long distance.
 Use this opportunity to pass on your family and faith stories.
-Many of the ideas will lead naturally into times of conversations about God and family.
+Many of the ideas will lead naturally into times of conversation about God and family.
 Capitalize on them for His glory and their good.